 class Eval gamma exp result | gamma exp -> result where eval :: exp -> gamma -> result

-eval function is that it should yield an
+eval function is that it should

 Int when evaluating the literal constant expression